nicpittman/tropical_pacific_carbon_export/readme.md

 python 9f ...
 ```

 Note*, Figure 4 (9d) uses basemap, a depreciated package.
-It should work in the provided Conda environment.
+However, it should work in the provided Anaconda environment.

-### 	3. Reprocess entire pipeline:
+### 	4. Reprocess entire pipeline:

-The entire the pipeline is provided for reproducible research, however is provided as is.
+As described above, figures can be reproduced from the provided processed data.
+However, the entire the pipeline is provided for reproducible research, but is provided as is.
 I have tried to make the flow as streamlined as possible but it is likely that there will be unique problems on different systems.

 ###### Notes:

-- In total, after downloading and processing all required data the folder will be ~50gb., and possibly more during Script 1, when it downloads and consolidates NPP data.
+- In total, after downloading and processing all required data the folder will be ~80gb (including chlorophyll and new production data), and possibly more during Script 1.
 - Script 1 takes a long time to download 30gb of NPP data.
 Script 2 then processes this.
-Script 2 will download TPCA chlorophyll data automatically, and you will also need to download the NASA chlor_a data as described below (Scripts included, 2)
+Script 2 will download TPCA chlorophyll data automatically.
+You will need to download the NASA chlor_a data manually as described below using the shell script provided.
-- Scripts 3-6 can be run (in order) at the same time as script 1.
+- Scripts 3-5 can be run (in order) at the same time as script 1 (Separate pipelines [1 & 2, 3-5], and are combined in Script 7).
-- Script 7a and b (parallelised version), combines everything and takes a long time to process (6 hours per mooring, or ~6 hours x 6 cores total for script 7b)- so this is a warning here.
+- Script 7a and b (parallelised version), combines everything and takes a long time to process.
+Script 7b is recommended and takes (6 hours per mooring, or ~6 hours x 6 cores total for script 7b) - **so this is a warning here**- I made some pandas inefficiencies.

 Two dataset types are produced.

 Firstly, 6 Moorings at 110W, 125W, 140W, 155W, 170W, 165E provide in-situ temperature, windspeed, thermocline depth, pCO<sub>2</sub> in water and atmosphere among other variables.
-These have been compiled with different NPP products and algorithms, SST and different CO<sub>2</sub> flux products.
+These have been compiled with different NPP products, new production algorithms, SST and different CO<sub>2</sub> flux products.
 Secondly, data used in the paper uses a 1 degree, 1 month resolution, however products for all, daily and weekly are also produced throughout this process (datasets/combined_data/*nc).

 Secondly, all primary productivity models, f-ratios, co2 flux and sst products are gridded to 1 degree grids and monthly grids since September 1997.
-You will need xesmf for these to work properly (in cleansup script).
-These are used to produce Figure 4/D.
+You will need the xesmf package for these to work properly (included in the Anaconda environment, and run in the cleanup script).
+These are used to produce Figure 4 (Script 9d).

-##### Scripts included
+##### 4.1 Scripts included and notes for running them

-*carbon_math.py* is a series of functions that make it easy to convert between carbon units.
+*carbon_math.py* is a series of functions that make it easy to convert between carbon units and calculate carbon outgassing.

-Scripts are organised to be run in numerical order.
+Scripts are to be run in numerical order.

 1. Downloads Primary Production data from www.science.oregonstate.edu/ocean.productivity/